IBM-MIL/MILAlertView/README.md

 <img src="fake_message_banner.gif"  alt="Drawing" height=100 border=1 /></p>

 * __FakeMessage__ - Fake Message banner to resemble the look and feel of Apple's iMessage banner.
 Tapping anywhere on the MILAlertView can optionally execute a callback method.
 Offers customizable text, text color, font, background color, and time to stay shown before hiding.

+## Requirements
+* Currently, MILAlertView is set up to work with iOS 8+
+* It may take a small amount of adjustment to work on iOS 7

 ## Installation